West Lynchburg Baptist Church

 Our class meets every Sunday morning (weather permitting) at 9:45, though we relax, socialize, and eat food until 10:05ish.
 Currently, there are posters from the main entrance of the church that point the way to the "Young Adults" class (which is us) as our class is located downstairs.
 We will provide some basic snacks/food and coffee every morning and usually use Starbucks or Dunkin Donuts coffee.
 Many of our students are Liberty University students (both on-campus and commuter) though we have local career-based individuals as well.
 We have a couple who teach the class primarily - Tommy and Melissa Woodford- and an assisting couple who help with the functions of the class and research - Mark and Lydia Sanders.

-Every other Saturday night the college-age students meet for a Bible study called iMPACT, led by Nathan Haefer.
+Every Saturday night during the fall and spring semesters, the college-age adults (student or not) meet for a Bible study called iMPACT, directed by Nathan Haefer.
 The Bible study is from 7 to 9pm.
-See the IMPACT's facebook page for updates and special news.
-Or you can go to http://mysite.verizon.net/vze1a4yvp/ for recent information.
-Free rides are available to students and young adults in the Lynchburg Area.
+See the iMPACT's facebook page for updates and special news.
+Or you can go to https://sites.google.com/site/impactbible/ for recent information.
+Free rides are available to students and young adults in the area.

 We propose that every student that enters this class is in some sort of transition between childhood and adulthood, undergraduate education to graduate, undergraduate to the work world, parent-given beliefs and personal beliefs, job to job, career to career, and more.
 This time can be a bit hectic for everyone involved and thus we want to provide a setting for you to reach out to others during this time and find some comfort in friends.
 We also wish to challenge students to the core of their belief systems so that their faith is their own and not just answers fed to them along the way.